1993 Russian legislative election: Federation Council

 Although the Federation Council was contested on a non-party basis, 11 were members of the Communist Party, six were members of Russia's Choice and nine were members of other parties.

 Aftermath

-The results of the polls proved to be disappointing for the Kremlin: the two competing pro-government parties, Russia's Choice and the Party of Russian Unity and Accord, gained 15.5% and 6.7% of the vote respectively and won 123 of the 450 seats in the State Duma.
+The results of the election proved to be disappointing for the government: the two competing pro-government parties, Russia's Choice and the Party of Russian Unity and Accord, gained 15.5% and 6.7% of the vote respectively and won 123 of the 450 seats in the State Duma.
 Neither party was able to control the parliamentary agenda nor impose the will of the president on the Duma.
 Lacking legislative success, both parties rapidly lost membership.

+Deputies elected for single-member constituency seats not already affiliated to a political party or bloc were able to affiliate or associate themselves with such.
+Some of these deputies chose to informally associate themselves with multiple.

+The new Duma ratified the Yeltsin Constitution.
+The new constituiton produced a strong Presidency, particularly over the Duma as it confirmed the ability for the president to dissolve parliament, and to pass laws by presidential decree.

 Parliamentary groups

 The use of the mixed system for the election of the Duma produced a large number of deputies which were unaffiliated with any electoral bloc.
 By joining other parliamentary groups or forming groups of independent deputies, they could significantly influence the balance of power in the Duma.
 Hence, the parliamentary groups in the first two-year term of the Duma showed lack of stability and its numbers may be given only with approximation.